 Reaction Injection Molding (RIM Molding) & RIM Process

-Reaction injection molding and plastic injection molding have almost the same name, so even experienced engineers and designers might think they are the same.
+Plastic injection molding has almost the same name, so even experienced engineers and designers might think they are the same.
 But “reaction” signals a big difference.

-Unlike plastic injection molding, RIM molding techniques utilize low-viscosity liquid polymers in thermoset – not thermoplastic or thermoforming – processes.
+Unlike plastic injection molding, the polyurethane reaction injection molding process, or RIM molding techniques, utilize low-viscosity liquid polymers in thermoset – not thermoplastic or thermoforming – processes.
 Through a variety of chemical reactions, these polymers expand, thicken, and harden only after they’re injected into the heated mold, accommodating much more intricate designs than ordinary plastic injection molding.

-Raw materials and reaction injection molding techniques can be selected and even customized to precisely deliver desired weight, strength, density, and hardness characteristics.
+Raw materials and polyurethane reaction techniques can be selected and even customized to precisely deliver desired weight, strength, density, and hardness characteristics.
 The result is large polyurethane parts with a much lighter weight than those created by more commonplace processes.

 Since these liquid polymers require less pressure (~100 psi) and lower temperatures (~90°) than typical ingredients, they can be injected into cost-efficient aluminum molds, lowering tooling costs.
 The molds are then moderately heated (~190°), but the resulting exothermic reaction quickly brings the materials to (~325°) and promptly cures the part inside the mold.